Larry Ellison: Other endeavors

-In 2007, Ellison pledged $500,000 to fortify a community centre in Sderot, Israel, after discovering that the building was not fortified against rocket attacks.
-Other charitable donations by Ellison include a $10 million donation to the Friends of the Israel Defense Forces in 2014 followed by a $16.6 million donation in 2017 intended to support the construction of well-being facilities on a new campus for co-ed conscripts.
+In 2007, Ellison pledged $500,000 to fortify a community centre in Sderot, Israel, against rocket attacks.
+In 2014, he donated $10 million to the Friends of the Israel Defense Forces.
+In 2017, he donated $16.6 million to support the construction of well-being facilities on a new campus for co-ed conscripts.

+In August 2010, a report listed Ellison as one of the 40 billionaires who had signed "The Giving Pledge".

 In May 2016, Ellison donated $200 million to the University of Southern California to establish a cancer research center: the Lawrence J. Ellison Institute for Transformative Medicine of USC.
-It was renamed the Ellison Institute of Technology, and an additional campus was established in Oxford in 2023 with the intention of providing a scholarship program for 20 students each year.
+It was renamed the Ellison Institute of Technology, and an additional campus was established in Oxford, England, in 2023 with the intention of providing a scholarship program for 20 students each year.

-In 2023, his foundation gave over £52 million to the Tony Blair Institute for Global Change and has promised another $218 million.
-Between 2021 and 2023, Ellison invested $130 million in the Tony Blair Institute for Global Change and has pledged a further $218 million since then.
+Between 2021 and 2023, Ellison invested $130 million in the Tony Blair Institute for Global Change.
+Since then he has pledged a further $218 million.

-Ellison is rich and influential and has been described as a contemporary American king on Lāna'i, 98% of which belongs to him.
-A provision in his rental agreement stipulates that anyone who loses a job with his company may also be evicted from their home, and many people both work for and rent from him; additionally, small enterprises' lease agreements, which could be as high as five-years previously, are now usually thirty days.
-According to Lānai's representative on the regional Maui County Council, Gabe Johnson, the government has limited authority over public infrastructure.